werth-code/colorMapped/README.md

 # colorMapped
-Find Beautiful Colors From Around The World Using Map Data
+Find Beautiful Colors From Around The World Using Map Data.